 Now that I've showed you how to start a blog – the power of blogging is in your hands!

-Are you ready to start a blog?
+You know how to start a blog.
+Are you ready??
 Remember, if you sign up through this tutorial, you’ll receive a special offer of shared hosting at $3.95/month for 36 months, as well as a free domain name for a year!
 Have fun, good luck, and let me know any questions you might have in the comments.